Motive unclear in deadly New Jersey kosher grocery rampage: officials

 Police found a homemade pipe bomb in the rented van that the shooters drove to the market.

-Some local media reported the initial confrontation between the suspects and police near the Jersey City cemetery, about a mile (1.6 km) from the supermarket, was linked to a previous homicide investigation.
-The two shooters also are suspects in that earlier murder, officials said.
+The initial confrontation between the suspects and police near the Jersey City cemetery, about a mile (1.6 km) from the supermarket, was linked to a previous homicide investigation, officials said.

-The dead police officer, identified as Joseph Seals, a 15-year veteran of the force and father of five, was shot at the cemetery shortly before the shootout around the grocery began.
+The dead police officer, identified as Joseph Seals, a 15-year veteran of the force and father of five, was shot at the cemetery.

 “We are deeply shocked and saddened by the antisemitic attack in #JerseyCity yesterday,” the Israeli embassy in Washington said on Twitter.

 “This remains a very fluid and fast-moving investigation,” said New Jersey Governor Phil Murphy.
-“Based on everything we know, there is no ongoing security concern related to the events of yesterday.”
+“There is no ongoing security concern.”

 Reporting by Maria Caspani in New York and Mark Hosenball in Washington, additional reporting by Brad Brooks in Austin, Texas, Barbara Goldberg in New York and Rich McKay in Atlanta; Editing by Scott Malone, David Gregorio and Bill Bekrot